sonjastndl/DEST2_NHM/README.md

 ### Statistics

-Type3 ANOVA was performed for latitudinal cline effects for all inversions with the "car" RPackage.
+Type3 ANOVA was performed for latitudinal cline effects for all inversions with the "car" RPackage on the PoolSNP data set.
 The summary for the ANOVA can be found [here](results/AdditionalStatistics/InversionStats.pdf).